 1. Rationale.
-This Rule highlights those elements distinctive to the World Languages.
-These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific
+This ruleRule highlights those elements distinctive to the World Languages.
+These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific Standards.
+The standards are consistent with the current American Council on the Teaching of Foreign languages standards, and the current Alabama Course of Study: World Languages.
+Implementation of the standards will be in the Alabama Continuous Improvement guidance.